bakhshipoor/USBDevices_WMI/README.md

    ```sh
    USBDevicesCollection.DisableFilterDevice();
    ```
    after enabled that add VID and PID to filter list.
 You can fill both of VID & PID or only VID or PID.
+Such as `AddDeviceToFilter("xxxx", "yyyy")` or `AddDeviceToFilter("xxxx", string.Empty)` or `AddDeviceToFilter(string.Empty, "yyyy")`
    ```sh
    USBDevicesCollection.AddDeviceToFilter("xxxx", "yyyy");
    ```